skarllot/Expressions/README.md

 ## Prerequisites
 Before you begin, you'll need the following:

-* .NET Standard 2.0 or 2.1, or .NET Core 6.0 installed on your machine
+* .NET 8.0 installed on your machine
 * An IDE such as Visual Studio, Visual Studio Code, or JetBrains Rider
 * If you plan to use the reading package, have a database available for querying.
 If you intend to use the writing package, ensure you have a writable database to perform write operations